htekayadi/tigerhall-kittens/README.md

   1. In a browser, access http://localhost:8080/graphiql

-  1. Create an tiger and return its id
+  1. Create a tiger and return its id
      ```
      mutation {
        createTiger(tigerInput: {name: "Samer Buna", dateOfBirth: "2020-12-31", lastSeen: "2021-05-01T10:11:30", lastSeenCoordinates:"3.162456/28.561538"}) {